Tuna pasta

 Let us know how it was!

-Can I use fresh tuna instead of canned for tuna pasta?
+Can I use fresh tuna instead of canned tuna for pasta?